 There’s a lot of discussion about outside factors that contribute to it.
 One of the biggest is what your pet is eating, particularly diets high in fat.

-We prepare ourselves for a flood of pancreatitis cases in our hospitals around the holidays as pets are more likely to be getting table scraps of human food or treats that their bodies just aren’t used to and can’t process (dogs licking the turkey pan after it cooks at Christmas or the extra sneaky pups that get into the bin).
+We prepare ourselves for a flood of pancreatitis cases in our hospitals around the holidays as pets are more likely to be getting table scraps of human food or treats that their bodies just aren’t used to and can’t process (dogs licking the turkey pan after it cooks at Christmas or the extra sneaky pups that get into the trash can).

 Some other factors thought to cause or contribute to pancreatitis are:

 Cases of pancreatitis are not uncommon in conjunction with the consumption of toxins like chocolate or rat bait.